The Jews of Medieval Catalonia: Mysticism, Scholarship, and Culture

 -

-Local English speaking tour guide
+Local English speaking tour guides

 -